TimoKats/pim/readme.md

 - stop: Stops the cron schedule started by running: pim start.
 - ls: Lists all the commands and their characteristics defined in your process YAML.
 - log <\<optional:run-id\>>: Show all logs, or a log of a specific run.
+- status: Show if pim is currently running and its pid.
 - clean: Clean log files.

 Flags: